Other reading in Week 3

 • Please include the challenge word or phrase in the subject line of your post

-• Please use the challenge tag 1054: clan on any story posted to this challenge
+• Please use the challenge tag 1074: young on any story posted to this challenge

 Good luck!